Avatar: The Last Airbender (2024 TV series): Music

 Jeremy Zuckerman, who composed music for the original show, was originally set to return to compose the music for the remake but later denied his involvement with the show after DiMartino and Konietzko left the project.
-On February 16, 2023 it was confirmed that Award-winning Japanese-American Composer Takeshi Furukawa was attached to the project as its composer.
+The music was recorded at Synchron Stage in Vienna with the Synchron Stage Orchestra and Choir, in addition to the score being recorded in different places, including London at Angel Studios and Budapest at East Connection Music Recording.